oliviagallucci/delete-twitter-likes/README.md

 ## Usage

 ### Steps
-1. Open a browser of your choice
+1. Open a browser of your choice.
+I used [Brave](https://brave.com/).
-   * I used Brave
 2. [Login](https://twitter.com/login?lang=en) to Twitter
 3. Navigate to your likes page: https://twitter.com/your_username/likes
 4. Right-click anywhere on the page an hit `Inspect Element`